JetBrains/amper/docs/GradleMigration.md

 ```

 To do so, you need to rearrange the sources folders according to [these tables](Documentation.md#gradle-vs-amper-project-layout), and disable the Gradle compatibility mode.
-To enable the Amper layout, set `layout:` to `default` or simply remove the section:
+To enable the Amper layout, set `layout:` to `default` or remove the section:
 ```yaml
 product:
   type: lib